Have you heard about the magic that is a blessingway?

-- Some women make an agreement to the mother at Mother Blessings to light a candle (even say a prayer as well) in the mother's honour, as soon as they hear that labour has begun.
+- Some women make an agreement to light a candle in the mother’s honour, as soon as labour has begun.

 - Traditionally, a blessing is done in the form of a prayer or poem.
-It's a lovely idea for the guests to bring a poem or prayer they have found or personally written, to share with the mother-to-be.
-Someone could be in charge of collecting the blessings and collating them in a book/journal/scrapbook or other special place.
+The guests could bring a poem or prayer they have found or personally written, to share with the mother-to-be.
+Someone could be in charge of collecting the blessings, and collating them in a book, journal or scrapbook.

 - Bellydancing!
-Contrary to what most of us may understandably assume “ bellydancing was originally done by women, for women.
-It is a beautifully feminine art and perfect for your Mother Blessing.
+Contrary to what many people assume, bellydancing was originally done by women, for women.
+It’s a beautifully feminine art and perfect for your Mother Blessing.

 - A plaster belly cast is a fun idea for a Mother Blessing which is also a great keepsake.
 It can be messy, but guests and the mother-to-be will probably enjoy it even more!